LeChatP/RootAsRole/README.md

 ## Tested Platforms

-Our module has been tested only on Ubuntu>=16.04 and Debian platforms.
+Our module has been tested only on Ubuntu>=16.04 (Kernel 4.3) and Debian platforms.

 ## Installation